-- Title IX Prohibited Conduct Complaint: First, a Complainant may file a Title IX Prohibited Conduct Complaint in a case involving allegations that a Respondent's conduct constitutes Sexual Harassment in the University's education program or activity in the United States as defined in 34 C.F.R.
-106.30(a) ("Title IX Allegations") and the Complainant is participating or attempting to participate in an education program or activity.
-For Title IX Allegations, the University's "education program or activity" includes locations, events, or circumstances over which the University exercised substantial control over both the Respondent and the context in which the Sexual Harassment occurs, and also includes any building owned or controlled by a student organization that is officially recognized by the University. - Non-Title IX Prohibited Conduct Complaint: Second, the Complainant may file a Non-Title IX Prohibited Conduct Complaint in a case in which the Prohibited Conduct did not occur
+Title IX Prohibited Conduct Complaint: First, a Complainant may file a Title IX Prohibited Conduct Complaint in a case involving allegations that a Respondent's conduct constitutes Sexual Harassment in the University's education program or activity in the United States as defined in 34 C.F.R.
+106.30(a) ("Title IX Allegations") and the Complainant is participating or attempting to participate in an education

-11 Capitalized terms have the same meaning in the Policy and Appendix C.
+12 Capitalized terms have the same meaning in the Policy and Appendix C.

-12 "Disciplinary proceeding" means all activities related to the University's non-criminal resolution of a report to the University of Prohibited Conduct, including, but not limited to, fact-finding investigations, formal or informal meetings, and hearings.
+13 "Disciplinary proceeding" means all activities related to the University's non-criminal resolution of a report to the University of Prohibited Conduct, including, but not limited to, fact-finding investigations, formal or informal meetings, and hearings.
 "Disciplinary proceeding" does not include communications and meetings between Title IX Officials and a Complainant or a Respondent concerning supportive measures.